-In this post, I want to show you some of the veggies that you are safe to eat on the ketogenic diet.
+In this post, I want to show you some of the low carb vegetables that you are safe to eat on the ketogenic diet.

 What Vegetables Can You Eat on Keto?

 An important rule of thumb to keep in mind is that if the vegetable is grown above ground (spinach), then chances are you can eat it on keto.
+Leafy vegetables are typically good as well.
+They are the healthy low carb vegetables that you want.
 Lettuce is an exception in that if you eat too much you can easily knock yourself out of ketosis.

 Celery is one of those weird zero-calorie foods that actually helps you burn more calories than you consume.
-This can only mean that the carbs in celery is very low as well.
+This can only mean that the carbs in celery are very low as well.

 I guess that’s why it’s pointless eating celery unless you can dip it into something.
 Thankfully on keto, you have the luxury of mixing your celery with either ranch or almond butter.